 - 1. Maintain responsibility for the preliminary investigation. - 2.
-Ensure the responsibilities of the beat officer and sergeant are completed. - 3.
+Ensure the responsibilities of the Beat Officer and Sergeant are completed. - 3.
 Notify the On-Duty Captain in cases where notification is immediately required and a BFO Info Report is not sufficient. - 4.
-Ensure the notification of the Assaults Unit or Assaults Unit Commander - 5.
+Ensure the notification of the Assaults Unit or BOI On-Call and seek investigative guidance as needed. - 5.
 Complete a BFO Info report for a verified hate crime.
 A BFO Info report can be completed by the lieutenant for a hate incident at his or her discretion. - 6.
-Contact the Hate Crime Detail during regular business hours and the Night Detective or On-Call BOI Detective during non-business hours to notify them of the investigation and seek investigative guidance as needed. - 7.
-The Hate Crime Detail will be notified of all major Hate Crime investigations. - 8.
-Notify the Media Relations Unit (in aggravated circumstances).
-When the Media Relations Unit is unavailable to write a press release, the Assaults Unit Commander will be responsible for the press release.
+The Hate Crime Detail will be notified of all major Hate Crime investigations. - 7.
+Notify the Media Relations Unit (MRU) in aggravated circumstances.
+When the MRU is not available to write a press release, the Assaults Unit Commander will be responsible for authoring one.